GSA/digitalgov.gov/content/events/2023/05/2023-05-15-strengthening-information-accessibility-for-consumers-with-limited-english-proficiency.md

 ---

-Join us for a webinar with the Consumer Financial Protection Bureau (CFPB) team to discuss the new work they are doing to increase language access on consumerfinance.gov.
+Join us for a webinar with the Consumer Financial Protection Bureau (CFPB) team to discuss the new work they are doing to increase language access on ConsumerFinance.gov.

 Experiencing a financial challenge can be daunting, and it can be even more overwhelming when critical financial information is not in your primary language.
 Financial issues can have a significant impact on people's lives, and it is crucial to have access to information that can help them navigate these challenges effectively.